raspberrypilearning/durham-quiz/en/quiz1/question_6.md

 legend: Question 6 of 24
 ---

-Which one of these is used to display the text `Hello World!` to the user?
+Which one of these is Python code that allows the user to enter text that can be used by the program?

 --- choices ---